Reuters technical development chronology 1990

 - IDN wobbles.
 The influx of new IDN products, particularly Money2000, has caused data rates to climb and are projected to soon exceed the capacity limits of the existing network.
 The satellite system can only run reliably at 64kbs.
 Terrestrial lines for LAN bridging can only run reliably at 64kbs.
 The proposed caching devices are not able to process the full data stream even at 64kbs.
 Regional data centres cannot be closed down because they are still supporting Monitor clients and because the LAN bridging solution will not work above 64kbs.
 A new satellite SDS-3, promising 2Mb of data, will be available next year and the 64kbs limitation for PTT lines will surely be resolved but there is a race against time.
 Many solutions are discussed including a two-tier product line with not all updates sent everywhere to all clients.
 This problem will return time and time again as traffic rates increase.
 A final acrimonious discussion results in the original caching device being cancelled and replaced by the Asian version which handles news headlines more efficiently in case of a terminal controller failure.
 Fair enough, although once again a lot of effort has been wasted on duplicate development paths.

-- As 1990 concludes, the founders of QRS, Monitor, RMDS, Rowgrabber and IDN have departed.
+- As 1990 concludes, the founders of QRS, Monitor, RMDS, Rowgrabber and IDN are departing.
 Monitor soldiers on and is still the main highway for news and contributed data for many clients.
 Thanks to the “square drum”, SGS has been able to continue thus avoiding an expensive forced swap for lower-tier clients.
 IDN has not yet provided a proper contributed data replacement.
 It is coping well with increasing traffic rates although the whole issue of growth in traffic being linked to cost has yet to be broken and bandwidth limitations may constrain products.
 It is increasingly hard to keep products in step over the range of terminals and the delivery mechanisms of broadcast and terrestrial.
 In effect a private network has been built for each service provided making economies of scale difficult to achieve.
 Broadcast products are thriving for clients who do not require access to the complete database.
 RMDS has mostly been re-engineered with a glossy new terminal and a revamped network.
 Triarch and datafeeds are a promising new source of revenue but open systems challenges loom.
 Historical databases have not been a happy experience and something must be done.
 An updated news offering continues to be elusive.
 It still suffers performance problems and is difficult to implement across the new delivery mechanisms.
 It seems to consume everything thrown at it.
 The new hopes of D2000-2 and GLOBEX remain in development and launch dates come and go.
 Acquisitions dilute management attention.
 Finally the competition is becoming more evident than at any time since 1964 and the commercial Internet has not yet appeared.

 PHOTO: Early IDN vision, 1990